ahmed3520/lam-store/README.md

 }
 ```

-The All-in-One App then filters the available apps list using the keywords provided by ChatGPT.
+The lam-store App then filters the available apps list using the keywords provided by ChatGPT.
 The filtered app list and the task are sent back to ChatGPT to calculate the probability of the best app that fits the user's task.

 Once the best app is identified, it is retrieved from the apps directory, and the task and arguments are passed to a child process file.
 This child process file interacts with the app, processes the user's request, and returns the output, which is displayed in the chat interface.

 This modular design enables developers to create and integrate new apps easily, while users can enjoy a unified experience across multiple apps without needing to switch between different platforms.
 ## Current Challenges & Future Work <a id="current-challenges"></a>
-As the All-in-One App project continues to evolve, we are actively working on addressing the following challenges and improvements:
+As the lam-store App project continues to evolve, we are actively working on addressing the following challenges and improvements:

 1.  **Argument Extraction**: Developing a method to extract arguments from user tasks and pass them to the appropriate app for processing.